kolkhis/tech-notes/linux/tools/sed.md

 ## Hold Space && Pattern Space Commands

-Sed has these concepts of "hold space" and "pattern space."
+Sed has these concepts of a "hold space" and a "pattern space."

-They sort of act as buffers.
-The **pattern space** is the line that's currently being processed, and the **hold space** is a buffer that we can use to temporarily store data.
+The **pattern space** is generally the line that's currently being processed, and the **hold space** is a buffer that we can use to temporarily store text.

 A list of commands to work with hold/pattern space: